Leo Lööf

-Leo Lööf (born 25 April 2002) is a Swedish professional ice hockey defenceman for Ilves of the Finnish Liiga.
-He previously played for Färjestad BK of the Swedish Hockey League (SHL).
+Leo Lööf (born 25 April 2002) is a Swedish professional ice hockey defenceman currently playing for the Springfield Thunderbirds in the American Hockey League (AHL) as a prospect for the St. Louis Blues of the National Hockey League (NHL).
+He previously played for Färjestad BK of the Swedish Hockey League (SHL) and Ilves of the Liiga.

 Playing career

 Lööf made his professional debut during the 2019–20 season where he appeared in one game for Färjestad BK of the SHL.
-He was drafted in the third round, 89th overall, by the St. Louis Blues in the 2020 NHL Entry Draft.
+He was drafted in the third round, 88th overall, by the St. Louis Blues in the 2020 NHL Entry Draft.

+On 28 April 2023, Lööf was signed to a three-year, entry-level contract with the St. Louis Blues.

 International play

 Lööf represented Sweden at the 2022 World Junior Ice Hockey Championships and won a bronze medal.